There’s Nothing to See Here…

 Warning: this post contains depressing talk about a stillbirth.
 You can skip it, I won’t be offended.

 On Friday, August 15, 2008 I was just over 19 weeks pregnant and was in an ultrasound lab having what I assumed would be a routine scan wherein we may be able to determine the sex of our second baby.
-Instead, what I had was an hour-and-a-half scan (mostly spent with my heart in my throat because I knew the news before it was broken to me) while my husband and then-23-month-old daughter waited patiently in the other room.
+Instead, what I had was an hour-and-a-half scan (mostly spent with my heart in my throat because I knew the news before it was broken to me) while my then-husband and then-23-month-old daughter waited patiently in the other room.

 The technicians are instructed to give no news at all to the patients.
 And sometimes silence is the loudest proclamation.
 Before the midwife told me, I knew.